QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/superelements.rst

 Recommended Timesteps and Modal Frequencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After a superelement has been defined in a :ref:Substructure Definition` File in QBlade the user can inquire information about the superelement in the *Structural Model Info* window (see :numref:`fig-superelement-info`).
+After a superelement has been defined in a :ref:`Substructure Definition` File in QBlade the user can inquire information about the superelement in the *Structural Model Info* window (see :numref:`fig-superelement-info`).

 .. _fig-superelement-info:
 .. figure:: superelement_info.png